dwarvesf/handbook/moonlighting.md

 ---
 title: Moonlighting
 date: 2019-02-21
-description: Our approach to side projects and work outside Dwarves Foundation
+description: We support your growth through side projects while ensuring they don't conflict with your work at Dwarves Foundation.
+This policy helps you balance outside work with your primary responsibilities.
 authors:
   - tieubao
 tags: